 Although coronavirus might affect these numbers, it seems that the shift from offline to online will probably reinforce the growth of in-app advertising.
 Though, it has already become more relevant than mobile web.

 Amongst other factors, the IAB launching its Open Measurement SDK.
 Why?
 Because facilitating viewability and verification measurement in-app, will accelerate mobile app ad spending.
 Especially if we consider that mobile apps are relatively immune to ad blocking.
 Also, since in-app ad targeting can leverage device IDs, mobile apps are a powerful resource to smooth the impact of data privacy limitations.
 They are the perfect environment for personalized and even local or hyper-local advertising too.
-No to mention the fact that mobile apps provide a new path for publishers to diversify their revenue streams, since they offer more opportunities for advertising, but also a channel for subscriptions, in-app purchases, e-commerce, etc.
+No to mention the fact that mobile apps provide a new path for publishers to diversify their revenue streams.
+This is because they offer more opportunities for advertising, but also a channel for subscriptions, in-app purchases, e-commerce, etc.

 Now that the industry is putting all the efforts into improving transparency and viewability, advertisers and marketers will focus more on a direct relationship with publishers.
 However, they should prioritize their mobile app presence.
 This also means: leveraging native and in-app video formats and using mobile header bidding for video ad inventory.
 This way, they would be able to optimize monetization strategies and focus on content development and inventory quality controls.